From Superradiance to Superabsorption: An Exact Treatment of Non-Markovian Cooperative Radiation: Spontaneous emission of N atoms in a resonant QED cavity

 The exact master equation for $N=2$ atoms, strongly suggests that for an arbitrary number $N$ of atoms, the dynamics is solution to an equation with the same form as \eqref{exactmasterequation} with $L_m$ the $N(N+1)/2$ jump operators between Dicke states, $\ketbra{i}{j}$, with $i<j$.
 However, the process of finding the coefficients $\Gamma_{mn}(t)$ in the thermodynamic limit of the bath degrees of freedom can be tedious as $N$ increases.
 Thus, in order to circumvent this problem and find the exact dynamics for an arbitrary number of atoms $N$ we shall adopt a different strategy.

 In the regime where the Hamiltonian \eqref{hamiltonian} is valid, i.e. where all atoms are close enough to see the same phase for the electromagnetic cavity, there is only one bath correlation function given by $f(t-t')=\frac{\gamma_0^2}{2}\ee^{-\lambda|t-t'|}$ [see \eqref{corrfunction}].
-This exponential form, independent of any distance between atoms, is the same as for the case of a single atom, and admits a mapping to a different environmental model where the reservoir is replaced by a single bosonic mode, called the pseudomode, with creation operator $b^{\dagger}$ and initially in the ground state, which interacts with the system via some Hamiltonian $H_{SP}$, and is damped by a time independent dissipator with the form $\mathcal{D}(\cdot)=b(\cdot)b^\dagger-\frac12\{b^\dagger b,\cdot\}$ \cite{Garraway97,2atd02,Tamascelli18,Lambdert19,Pleasance20}.
-More specifically, we obtain the equivalent master equation for the atoms-pseudomode system,
+This exponential form, independent of any distance between atoms, is the same as for the case of a single atom, and admits a mapping to a different environmental model where the reservoir is replaced by a single bosonic mode, called the pseudomode, with creation operator $b^{\dagger}$ and initially in the ground state, which interacts with the system via some Hamiltonian $H_{SP}$, and is damped by a time independent dissipator with the form $\mathcal{D}(\cdot)=b(\cdot)b^\dagger-\frac12\{b^\dagger b,\cdot\}$ \cite{Garraway96,Garraway97,2atd02,Tamascelli18,Lambdert19,Pleasance20}.
+While such a mode is generally a formal mathematical construction—hence the prefix ``pseudo''—in this specific setup it can be identified as a physical, isolated cavity mode subject to mirror leakage, as illustrated in Fig.~\ref{Fig:0}.
+More specifically, we obtain the equivalent master equation for the atoms-pseudomode system in the interaction picture,

 where now

 is the so-called Tavis-Cummings Hamiltonian \cite{TavisCummings68, Larson24}.
 In addition, we shall assume that all atoms are initially in their excited states $|\psi (0)\rangle=|e,e,\ldots,e\rangle=\ket{N}$.
 Since \eqref{masterequationPM} preserves the Dicke state subspace, the mapping reduces the initial infinitely-continuous dimensional unitary problem into a non-unitary one with density matrices of length $(N+1)^2$.
 This number may be reduced even further by noticing that $V=\ee^{\ii(\hat{n}+b^{\dagger}b)}$ is a weak symmetry of \eqref{masterequationPM} \cite{Buca12, Gong16, Freter25}.
 Indeed, due to this symmetry, the subspace spanned by the set of eigenoperators of the superoperator $\mathcal{S}(\cdot)=[\hat{n}+b^{\dagger}b,\cdot]$ corresponding to the same eigenvalue is invariant under \eqref{masterequationPM}.
 For our initial condition $\mathcal{S}(\ket{N}\bra{N}\otimes\ket{0}\bra{0})=0$, so the only components of $\rho_{SP}(t)$ that may change under \eqref{masterequationPM} satisfy